tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 <img src="../Images/067-2d-3d.png" style="float:right;width:2.82986in;height:1.35833in" />So far all we have described is a 2D trigram.
 Where is the 3D tetrahedron?
 Remember, the 2D trigrams *are* the 3D tetrahedron, only flat.
 What happens when we convert this 2D model to 3D?

 If we take the parent trigrams and fold it according to its four children, we get a tetrahedron.
-This is a complete tholon or *tholonic structure*.
+This is the structure of tholon.
 Tholonic structures naturally occur because they are more efficient as a 3D object than a 2D map, and they are the most stable and complete state for all the properties involved.

 This tetrahedral structure is fundamental to the fabric of our reality and as such we predict that it should have unique properties when it comes to energy.
 Indeed, such devices have been built that are commonly used in multiband interactions.
 This class of antennas is called *harmonic Sierpinski gasket antennas*, or *entropy and fractal antennas*.
 In addition, some rather ‘fringe’ research is being done that purports to be able to take advantage of the harmonic quality of these tetrahedral structures to draw (not generate… more like induction) energy from existing fields (i.e. free energy).
 I am deliberately not adding any references to this research because, to date, there has been no research that bears up to scrutiny enough to share, however, simply that it is being researched is very exciting.